iNem0o/PicORM/README.md

 ) ENGINE = MYISAM ;
 ```

-First you have to declare your 3 entities and their relations
+First you have to declare your 3 models and their relations

 ```php
 class Brand extends Model